christianbitter/elisa/README.md

 There is a host of topics that is typically associated with programming a game.
 In order to avoid having to deal with too many things at once, we deliberately constrain the type of game we are going to produce to "TODO:".
 Consequently, you will (initially) not find elisa files for all aspects of a somewhat advanced game, but only some starter code that deals with standard (and simple but fun) issues you would encounter in a simple single player game.
+You may realize that over time the code files change or certain topics are introduced "between" alrady existing topics - whenever I feel there should have been something explained differently, a bug needs fixing, etc. ... invariably this will happen.

 ## Mapping Intent to Source

 - **start_template.py**:
 A simple template to kick our coding off.
 It is based on the official pygame starter code.
+- **elisa_0_1_drawing_shapes.py**:
+This is a simple example, building on geometric primitives provided by the pygame.draw module.
+Specifically, we are going to draw a circle, square, polygon and some lines.
+Part of the drawing, will make use of some basic linear algebra (projection of 2D vectors).
+This is a very basic, non-animated example, to show the composition of scenes from basic pygame elements.
 - **elisa_1_spritesheet.py**:
 - **elisa_2_animation.py**:
 - **elisa_3_multiple_animation.py**: